For more Elysium''s Passage Blog Posts, go to

 The only thing that interferes with my learning is my education. - Albert Einstein

-It seemed only moments had passed when the next thing I saw was the morning light shining brightly through my gable window.
-Judging by the position of the sun in the sky, it was likely late morning.
+Seemingly, only moments had passed when the next thing I saw was the morning light shining brightly through my gable window.
+Judging by the sun’s position in the sky, it was likely late morning.
 I wasn’t sure if it had to do with me or the bottom half of the bottle I consumed last night, but I slept much longer than usual.
 Probably, my mind needed some extra downtime to process all the unresolved life issues we had been discussing the last few days.
 It seemed many of these had been festering for years.

 I lay peacefully, wondering wistfully if my angel had come to visit me.
 Would her alluring voice have entranced me through the night?
 What, perchance, had she whispered to me… something I wished to hear?
 I laughed at myself; these were the sentiments of a love-sick poet, not a philosopher.
 For now, however, it felt better to be a poet.